 loading...

-Their biggest impact in Michigan has been on crops.
-Stink bugs aren't picky eaters either, they'll eat any vegetable, fruit, legume, nut, cotton, and houseplants.
+Their most significant impact in Michigan has been on crops.
+Stink bugs aren't picky eaters either.
+They'll eat vegetables, fruit, legumes, nuts, cotton, and houseplants.
 The University of California's Integrated Pest Management program detailed how this invasive species cause crop damage, just by eating it with their straw-like mouths:

 Stink bugs damage the crop directly by feeding on fruit.
 Early season feeding results in dimples or irregularly depressed areas on mature fruit.
 If the feeding occurs after maturity there is little external evidence other than excrement, which appears as small, brown, tear-shaped drops.